eduvpn/eduvpn.org/posts/eduvpn-workshop.md

 published: 2018-12-18
 ---

-In November we organised a two-day eduVPN workshop at SURFnet office in the Netherlands.
+In November we organized a two-day eduVPN workshop at SURFnet office in the Netherlands.
 This goal of the workshop was to bring together representatives of NRENs who are currently deploying the service in production and in test and to see how we can work together in the future.
 Topics addressed during this